-4.9 109 (71%) of the 154 total net completions in 2014/15 were on previously developed land.
-Of these 41 were located on the Woodside Chase Development on the Former CPM Pipework's site, Catterick Rd, Colburn and 24 were located at Priory House, Richmond on the Former Arriva Bus Depot site.
-This proportion is 7% higher than that monitored in the previous year.
+4.9 157 (62%) of the 252 total net completions in 2014/15 were on previously developed land.
+Of these 55 were located on the Woodside Chase Development on the Former CPM Pipework's site, Catterick Rd, Colburn 29 were located at Marne Grange, Colburn on the former Arras Lines site and 20 were located at Colburn Walk, Colburn on the former Inpipes site.
+This is around 50 more homes than the previous year but is a lower proportion of total net completions.